nholden/modified-file-filter-action/README.md

 # 📄 Modified File Filter for GitHub Actions

-This GitHub Action halts a workflow unless the file in the path specified in `args` has been modified.
+This GitHub Action halts a workflow unless the file(s) in the path specified in `args` has been modified.
 Only use this Action in workflows triggered by `push` events.

 ## Usage